Home / Comparisons / Rocket Languages vs Babbel

 Rocket Languages doesn’t do the subscription model.
 They only offer one-time purchase, lifetime plans.
 Essentially, you buy it and get access forever.

-You’re looking at an average of $9 per month with Babbel vs a couple hundred dollars for a one-time buy with Rocket.
+There’s no doubt about it: Babbel is cheaper.
+You’re looking at spending about $8 to $15 per month with Babbel vs a couple hundred dollars for a one-time buy with Rocket.

-That being said, I would just note that those prices for Rocket Languages are a little misleading as they are just the MSRPs.
-In reality, Rocket Languages is almost always running some sort of deal or special promotion with steep discounts and you can expect to save at least 50% on Rocket packages.
-Plus, even Babbel is pretty aggressive with their discounting too, so make sure to check for coupons and links.
+That being said, I would note that those prices for Rocket Languages are a little misleading, as they are just the MSRPs.
+In reality, Rocket Languages is almost always running some sort of deal or special promotion with steep discounts, and you can expect to save at least 50% on Rocket packages.
+Even Babbel is pretty aggressive with their discounting too, so make sure to check for coupons and links.

 Reasons To Choose Rocket Languages